*** Not for the faint-hearted. If you’d rather not know the ins and outs of running a business … Please click here to see a cute, very happy dog. ***

 Strength and determination must burn bright inside.
 The desire to succeed needs to outweigh any weakness.

 #3: “He’s just launched a book.
 She’s just finished an online course.
-Lots of influencers are getting verified.
+Lots of influencers are getting verified on Social Media.
 Everybody is doing amazing things and making tons of money.
 Everyone is waiting on me.”

 These thoughts are so destructive and brought me down on many occasions.